UniversalDependencies/docs/_hyw/feat/VerbForm.md

 Note that the resultative and future-I participles can be used to form the secondary compound tenses (with the auxiliary _ըլլալ_/_ëllal_ in any tense or mood).

-Note also that resultative, subject and future-II participles that fall in the gray zone between adjectives and participles and can also be used adjectively, are marked `Part` too.
+Note also that resultative, subject, and future-II participles that fall in the gray zone between adjectives and participles and can also be used adjectively, are marked `Part` too.

 Participles will have [Aspect](), [Voice]() and [Subcat]().